Updated on 2024-09-20 GMT+08:00

 • Load balancer cookie: The load balancer generates a cookie after receiving a request from the client.
 All subsequent requests with the cookie are routed to the same backend server.

 • Application cookie: The application deployed on the backend server generates a cookie after receiving the first request from the client.
-All subsequent requests with the same cookie are routed to the same backend server.
+All subsequent requests with the cookie are routed to the same backend server.

 NOTE: